A no B.S. guide to stem cells for Multiple Sclerosis (MS)

 How much of this stem cell buzz is real hope and how much is hype?

-MS has a host of symptoms (see illustration at left from Wikipedia).
+MS has a host of symptoms.

 For many patients, conventional chemical medicines do a reasonable job managing the disease.
 However, for others the disease relapses, is unacceptably resistant to treatment, or the medicines have severe side effects.